 My heart and love has been with wilderness, the mountains, open range, wild spaces, and rural America.
 All along the way I've been blessed to share my life with three lovely wives who have thoroughly enriched my life: Darlene, who after her years with the Forest Service was a marketing manager for Hewlett Packard and an incredible classical pianist to boot.
 Suzanne, a photojournalist and author of 7 books about natural childbirth, midwifery and mother-baby bonding and healing from early childhood trauma during the primal period of life.
 Suzanne was honored in a 2009 issue of Mothering Magazine as a "Living Treasure".
 And my "African Princess" Tikdem, who grew up in the town of Nekempt, in western Ethiopia, and is of the Oromo people in the Horn of East Africa.
 She grew up bilingual with her native Cushite language, Oromifa, and the Ethiopian national Semitic language, Amharic.
 English is her third language.
 After joining me in America, she worked as a Certified Nurse Aide (CNA), went to Community College and earned her associate degree in nursing.
 Since then she has worked as an LPN in a nursing home for 10 years, and is now a pediatrics nurse.

 I love people and community, and a healthy environment with a healthy local economy.
-I love small town America, which is why I have lived in Durango, Colorado, now for almost 25 years—longer than I've lived anywhere in my life.
+I love small town America, which is why I have lived in Durango, Colorado, now for over 25 years — longer than I've lived anywhere in my life.

 I love to fight for what's right; and fight for the little guy, those less priviledged, and small town community values.
 I will take these values we share and my concern for others and our common good with me to Washington, where ethical conscience seems to be sorely lacking.

-And that is why, as a Vietnam Veteran and Independent Progressive Democrat, I'm running for Congress at the age of 71.
+And that is why, as a Vietnam Veteran and independent Progressive Western Democrat, I'm running for Congress at the age of 73.
+I am one of us.
 On behalf of ordinary Americans, I intend to be part of the growing political revolution and populist uprising that is fighting to take our country back from the billionaire oligarchs who've stolen it.
-And to help make it a healthy viable country with resilience for whatever perils the future holds—for ourselves, our children, our grandchildren and their posterity.
-I have a 23-year old grandson who is a musician; and two little granddaughters, ages 6 and 3.
+And to help make it a healthy viable country with resilience for whatever perils the future holds — for ourselves, our children, our grandchildren and their posterity.
+I have a 25-year old grandson who is a Hiphop Rap musician/lyricist; and two little granddaughters, ages 8 and 5.
 What kind of democracy, country and planet will we leave for them?

 Subscribing and Contributing